sourcecode347/anti-browser-ddos-protection/README.md

 == Other Notes ==

 - **Cloudflare Compatibility**: Ensure Cloudflare is configured to pass `CF-Connecting-IP` headers for accurate IP detection.
 Check your Cloudflare dashboard if logged IPs are incorrect.
 - **Bot IP Ranges**: Update the **Bot IP Ranges** field every 6 months (next update: March 2026) using official sources (e.g., Google, Bing, Yandex documentation).
 Duplicate ranges are automatically removed on save.
+Export to .txt for backup or import from .txt to append new ranges.
 - **Blocked Bots**: Add malicious bots to the **Blocked Bots (User Agents)** field (e.g., MJ12bot, SemrushBot, DotBot) to block them immediately.
 Blocked bots are logged with their IP and User Agent.
+Export to .txt for backup or import from .txt to append new entries.
+- **Excluded Bots**: Add trusted bots (e.g., Googlebot, Bingbot) to the **Excluded Bots** field to exempt them from regular rate limiting (if from verified IPs).
+Export to .txt for backup or import from .txt to append new entries.
 - **High Traffic Bots**: Verified bots exceeding the configured limit (default: 100 requests per minute) are logged for monitoring but not blocked.
 Check the High Traffic Excluded Bots Log regularly.
 - **Log Expiration**: Set the **Log Expires (Days)** setting to control how long logs are retained (default: 5 days).
 Cleanup runs hourly via WordPress Scheduler.
 Logs older than the specified days are automatically deleted.
 - **Timezone**: Set the WordPress timezone correctly (e.g., `Europe/Athens` for Greece) in Settings > General > Timezone to ensure accurate timestamp display in logs and charts.